ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 .. note::

    Just because a software does not ship with a LICENSE file, it does not mean it is free or open source.
-If you require from using this software, contact its development team so they can provide you with the right license.
+If you need to use unlicensed software, contact its development team so they can provide you with the right license.